80,000 Hours 80,000 Hours

 March

-• Emergency episode: Rob & Howie on the menace of COVID-19, and what both governments & individuals might do to help
+• Emergency episode: Rob & Howie on the menace of COVID-19, and what both governments & individuals might be able to do to help

 Podcast

-• #73 – Phil Trammell on patient philanthropy and waiting to do good
+• #73 – Phil Trammell on how becoming a ‘patient philanthropist’ might allow you to do far more good

 Podcast